hologres/hologres-doc/doc/source/connect_to_hologres.md

 # Connect to Hologres

 ## psql

 ## JDBC

-<br />Hologres offer JDBC/ODBC Driver,that means you can use  JDBC to connect Hologres,steps are as floowing:
+Hologres offer JDBC/ODBC Driver,that means you can use  JDBC to connect Hologres,steps are as floowing:
-<a name="ZN0It"></a>

-### Step 1:mvn
+### Step 1: **Add dependency via MVN**

-Download PostgreSQL JDBC Driver 42.xxx, and configurate mvn.
+Download PostgreSQL JDBC Driver 42.xxx, and configurate dependency in MVN.

 ```
 <dependencies>
         <dependency>